12 Reasons Why Most Dental Websites Fail

 - Free Second Opinion Consultation

-7. Use Photos Of Your Dental Staff
+7. Refusing To Share Photos Of The Dental Staff

 Like we mentioned earlier in this post, it is important to include photos and bios of your staff on your dental website.
 This especially applies to the hygienists, front desk staff and dental assistants.